General Data

 Coming in from the sea, one cannot fail to notice one of the most famous and important monuments in the entire city: the Castle of the Knights of the Order of St. John, also called Neratzia Castle, which is located right at the entrance to the city port, or old port, or even Mandraki port.
 Walls and towers of the castle date back to 1315 and can still be visited today, as can the entire building, and the views and thrills from up there are unique.

 But let us come to the more purely nautical affairs.
-The port of Coo has always been the circular-shaped harbor located right at the foot of the town, called simply Kos harbor, or Kos Mandraki harbor.
-It is part of the nerve center of the town, and mooring here has its charms: right under the castle, next to the Hippocrates plane tree, a short walk from the agora.
+The port of Coo has always been the circular-shaped port located right at the foot of Town, simply called the port of Kos, or Kos Mandraki port.
+It is part of the Town’s nerve center, and mooring here has its charm: right under the castle, next to the Hippocrates plane tree, a short walk from the agora.
 Of course, all this comes at a price: tranquility.
 Forget silence and peace.
-Coo is a busy town, very active, you can find everything in its streets, both by day and by night, nightlife is in fact one of the town’s flagships.
+Coo is a busy Town, very active, you can find everything in its streets, both by day and by night, nightlife is in fact one of the town’s flagships.
 So bill it.

 Just as you put into account that you will have quite a bit of difficulty finding a berth in the warm season.
 Even now that the port is managed by the nearby Kos Marina and new areas have been set aside for transient boats, the berths do not exceed forty and are always hotly contested.
 Getting to Coo presents no particular dangers except for the shoals at Cape Kum, north of the harbor.
 The shelter offered is fair; the port suffers from winds from the north and northeast (the direction to which it is open), which cause considerable currents within the basin.